nobody5050/craft-engine/README.md

 This project is licensed under an Apache 2.0 license.
 See the [LICENSE](https://github.com/craft-devs/craft-engine/blob/master/LICENSE) and [NOTICE](https://github.com/craft-devs/craft-engine/blob/master/NOTICE) files for more information.

 ### Third-party licenses
 Both Phaser.js and CodeMirror are licensed under a MIT license.
-See the [Phaser.LICENSE](https://github.com/craft-devs/craft-engine/blob/master/Phaser.LICENSE) and [CodeMirror.LICENSE](https://github.com/craft-devs/craft-engine/blob/master/CodeMirror.LICENSE) files.
+Please see the [third-party-licenses](https://github.com/craft-devs/craft-engine/blob/master/third-party-licenses.txt) file.